Enrollment into Math and Programming In Computing (PIC) Courses

 Students need to score at least 80% (or 48/60) on the ALEKS Math Diagnostic Test to enroll into Math 31A – Single Variable Calculus.

-Upper division math courses are restricted to math majors and math minors during the first pass.
-Enrollment is open to all students during the second pass, with a few exceptions*.
+Upper division math courses are only open to math majors and math minors during the first pass.
+Enrollment is open to all students during second pass, with a few exceptions*.

 If an upper division course is full, more students will not be allowed into the class until someone drops.
 Students are encouraged to check MyUCLA frequently to see if any students have dropped.
 Instructors do not have control over course enrollment in this department.